-This year, Mother’s Day falls on Sunday, May 10, which, in case you haven’t looked at a calendar recently, is just days away.
-And though we here at the Strategist have spent the past few weeks digging up the best Mother’s Day gifts for moms — from foodie moms to moms who like things that smell nice — at this point, you probably just want to know which gifts are going to arrive in time for Mother’s Day.
+This year, Mother’s Day falls on Sunday, May 9, which, in case you haven’t looked at a calendar recently, is only a few days away.
+And though we here at the Strategist have spent the past few weeks digging up the best Mother’s Day gifts for moms — from long-distance moms to new moms — at this point, you probably just want to know which gifts are going to arrive in time.
 It might be too late to order a personalized gift, but that doesn’t mean your gift can’t be personal.

-To make things even easier for you, we’ve pulled together a list of 25 Strategist-approved, last-minute Mother’s Day gifts at every price point.
-Order any of these today, and they’ll arrive on her doorstep before the big day, usually with two-day shipping for an added fee.
+To make things even easier for you, we’ve pulled together a list of 31 Strategist-approved, last-minute Mother’s Day gifts at every price point.
+Order any of these today, and they’ll arrive on her doorstep before the big day — although you might have to pay more for expedited shipping.

-These rattan placemats are a favorite of ANGL co-owner Alana Grim, who likes the fringed edges almost as much as how easy they are to wipe down.
+These rattan place mats come recommended by ANGL co-owner Alana Grim, who likes the fringed edges almost as much as how easy they are to wipe down.

 While gift cards are often the mark of a last-minute gift, they can still be quite thoughtful — like this one from Keepsake Frames, a service that will allow her to get photos from her phone printed, placed in a handsome frame, and mailed directly to her house.